thisarray/jsgame0/docs/template.md

 ```

 [Cascading Style Sheets (CSS)](https://developer.mozilla.org/en-US/docs/Web/CSS) is used to style elements of the page.
-The [@font-face CSS at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) is used to load any fonts used in the port.
+The [@font-face CSS at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) is used to load any fonts used in the game.
-The hidden rule keeps the image and audio tags used to load the resources from being drawn.
-Without this rule, you would see images and audio controls in the body of the page.

 ```html
 </head>